Bringing Tennessee Authors and Illustrators to Nashville's Kids

 Virtual Visits is an online literacy initiative designed to bring authors and illustrators based in Tennessee to Nashville's kids.
 In these videos, authors and illustrators connect with Nashville children about their roots in Tennessee, share the process of creating their book, and leave kids with an encouraging message intended to spark their interest in reading, or to create a story of their own.

-Authors and Illustrators in this project include:
+Authors and Illustrators in this project included:

 - Ketch Secor & Higgins Bond (Lorraine)